Hitpig!: Production

 Hitpig! was conceived by Berkeley Breathed as a film adaptation of his 2008 children's book Pete & Pickles.
 The film initially entered development at DreamWorks Animation in 2014 before being abandoned soon afterwards.
 Prior to the creation of Hitpig, Breathed had first attempted to adapt Pete & Pickles in 2010, as a computer-animated preschool series with Technicolor.

 In 2020, it was announced that the British animation firm Aniventure would produce the film, with Cinzia Angelini and Maurizio Parimbelli directing.
 Shortly afterwards, Parimbelli would be replaced by David Feiss.
 Animation production was handled by Cinesite through its Montreal facilities as well as its Vancouver facilities.

 In 2020, it was announced that Peter Dinklage, Lilly Singh, Rainn Wilson, RuPaul, Hannah Gadsby and Dany Boon had joined the cast.
 When David Feiss joined on as a director, Boon would exit the project, and would be recast by veteran voice actor and Feiss' former Cow and Chicken collaborator Charlie Adler, who also provides the voices for two other roles for the film.
 On March 8, 2022, it was announced that Anitta would be providing the voice for the character Letícia dos Anjos.
 In May 2024, it was reported that Jason Sudeikis would be playing the titular character, replacing Dinklage, while GFM Animation launched international sales.
 Isabella Summers composed the score for the film.

 Release

 In August 2024, Viva Pictures acquired the United States rights and released the film for a theatrical release on 1 November 2024.
 VVS Films released the film in Canada on behalf of Viva Pictures.
-Kazoo is set to release the film in the United Kingdom for a 2025/2026 release.
+Kazoo released the film in the United Kingdom on 24 April 2026.

+The film's US distribution rights were transferred to Sony Pictures Home Entertainment on January 9, 2026.